 - Western Association of Schools and Colleges

 If you completed your degree abroad, you may still apply for licensure in Utah.
-The board needs assurance that your education meets domestic standards, however.
+The state boards of accountancy needs assurance that your education meets domestic standards, however.
 Thus, you can have your credits evaluated and verified by either the National Association of Credential Evaluation Services (NACES) or NASBA's International Evaluation Services.
 Keep in mind that, despite your degrees, you may still need to take a few courses in an accredited college or university.

 Utah's Examination Requirements

-As in every state, to become a CPA, Utah requires that you pass all four parts of the Uniform CPA Examination as prepared by the American Institute of Certified Public Accountants (AICPA.)
-This is one of the most difficult professional examinations, so make sure you are fully prepared.
-In fact, the Board insists on it.
+As in every state, to become a certified public accountant CPA, Utah requires that CPA candidates pass all four parts of the Uniform CPA Exam as prepared by the American Institute of Certified Public Accountants (AICPA.)
+Becoming a CPA requires one of the most difficult professional examinations, so make sure you are fully prepared.
+In fact, the state boards of accountancy insists on it.

-To help ensure that you have a background sufficient to pass the exam, the Board requires that you complete at least 135 semester hours in accredited classrooms.
+To help ensure that you have a background sufficient to pass the certified public accountant CPA exam, the Board requires that you complete at least 135 credit hours in accredited classrooms.
 You should be able to prove that you are enrolled in the remaining 15 you need to satisfy the full licensure requirement.
 The board does not include any requirements for your age or citizenship, nor is there a state residency requirement for operating as a CPA in Utah.

-When your transcripts reflect that you have satisfied the education requirements for sitting for the examination, you will need to register to sit for the exam.
-You'll find an application at the CPA Examination Services website.
+When your transcripts reflect that you have satisfied the education requirements for sitting for the CPA exam, you will need to register to sit for the CPA exam.
+You'll find an application at the CPA Exam Services website.
 If you prefer traditional mail, you can print, complete, and ship your application to: